iBicha/UnityYoutubePlayer/README.md

 - Add a `YoutubePlayer` component on a `GameObject` with a `VideoPlayer`.
 Set the url in the inspector.
 The `YoutubePlayer` will follow the `Play On Awake` setting of the video player.
 You can also call `YoutubePlayer.PlayVideoAsync`.

-- In addition, you can call `YoutubePlayer.DownloadVideoAsync` to download the video to a file instead.
+- In addition, you can call `YoutubePlayer.DownloadVideoAsync` to download the video to a file instead, with captions in a `.srt` file format.
 See the `DownloadYoutubeVideo` as an example.

 - `VideoPlayerProgress` allows to display the progress of the video, as well as seeking.